2013-14 School Year

-The 2011-12 school year marked the last year in Colorado before the passage of SB12-046, incorporated as an amendment to HB12-1345 (School Finance Act).
-This eliminated statutory mandates for schools to expel students for felony assaults, drugs, weapons, and robbery.
-The new law also encouraged less out-of-school suspensions and less referral to the juvenile justice system for school-based behavior.
+The 2011-12 school year data was the last year of data prior to the passage of HB12-1345 (School Finance Act) that eliminated statutory mandates for schools to expel students for felony assaults, drugs, weapons, and robbery.
+This 2012 law also encouraged less out-of-school suspensions and less referral to the juvenile justice system for school-based behavior.
 It also encouraged alternatives to suspension and expulsion through the use of graduated penalties identified in school discipline codes and maximizing multi-tiered systems of support for students experiencing behavior difficulties.
 The bill became nationally known as landmark legislation to eliminate "zero tolerance."
-Data from future school years will be compared to the 2011-12 data.

-- Depicts the actions taken, i.e. suspensions, expulsions; referrals to law enforcement; disciplinary actions by race and ethnicity; the most common behaviors disciplined; actions taken by elementary, middle/junior high, and senior high schools; expulsions still mandated by law in 2011-12 vs. actual expulsions that occurred; and overall conclusions.
+- Depicts the total number of incidents disciplined by types of behavior and disciplinary actions taken, i.e. suspensions, expulsions; referrals to law enforcement; disciplinary actions by race, ethnicity and gender; actions taken by elementary, middle/junior high, and senior high schools; effective strategies and overall conclusions.

-- These tables, charts, and graphs display various information for the 104,519 disciplined incidents reported to the Colorado Department of Education for the 2011-12 school year.
+- These tables, charts, and graphs display various information for the 85,306 disciplined incidents reported to the Colorado Department of Education for the 2013-14 school year, including comparison data to the 2011-12 school year.
 Each one is described on the Table of Contents.
-The Table of Contents descriptions also link directly to the page that displays the information.
-Readers can choose to scroll all 29 pages, or go directly to the page for which they are most interested in viewing.
+The Table of Contents descriptions link directly to the page that displays the information.
+Readers can choose to scroll all 36 pages, or go directly to the page for which they are most interested in viewing.

 - During the 2011-12 school year, there were 104,519 disciplined incidents reported to the Colorado Department of Education.
 The report issued that year analyzed the behaviors and disciplinary actions taken, actions taken by race, ethnicity and gender, and grade levels.